-The Office of the Commissioner is an entirely independent and neutral entity with the power to intervene in matters that affect the rights of healthcare users.
+The Office of the Commissioner is an entirely independent and impartial entity with the power to intervene in matters that affect the rights of healthcare users.
 Nearly 180 establishments are under the jurisdiction of the Service Quality and Complaints Commissioner of CIUSSS West-Central Montreal, to which can be added the cases of mistreatment reported on the area served by this CIUSSS.

 The Service Quality and Complaints Commissioner is appointed by the CIUSSS’s Board of Directors and reports to it exclusively.
 It applies the complaint examination procedure and is responsible to the Board of Directors for promoting the rights of users, their satisfaction and the diligent handling of their complaints.
 To this end, it exclusively exercises the functions provided for in the Act Respecting Health and Social Services (LSSSS).
 As part of her duties, the Commissioner intervenes on her own initiative when facts come to her attention and she has reasonable grounds to believe that the rights of a user or a group of users are not being respected.